 A. Preamble

 The academic unit governed by these by-laws is the Faculty of the School of Community Resources and Development in the College of Public Service and Community Solutions at Arizona State University.
-The School of Community Resources and Development offers a broad academic program through course offerings and specific degree programs designed to meet the needs of undergraduate students majoring in parks and recreation management, tourism development and management, nonprofit leadership and management, , and community sports management; School minor, certificate, concentration and BIS students; non-major students seeking breadth in their undergraduate education; and graduate students pursuing the Master of Science in Community Resources and Development, Master of Nonprofit Leadership and Management, Master of Advanced Study in Sustainable Tourism, and Ph.D. in Community Resources and Development.
+The School of Community Resources and Development offers a broad academic program through course offerings and specific degree programs designed to meet the needs of undergraduate students majoring in parks and recreation management, tourism development and management, nonprofit leadership and management, community development, and community sports management; School minor, certificate, concentration and BIS students; international students pursuing tourism degrees at HAITC; non-major students seeking breadth in their undergraduate education; and graduate students pursuing the Master of Science in Community Resources and Development, Master of Nonprofit Leadership and Management, Master of Advanced Study in Sustainable Tourism, Master in Professional Studies in Community Development and Ph.D. in Community Resources and Development.
 The School provides facilities, equipment and other services to maintain and support an active research program for faculty and students.

 B. Definitions